Gioachino Rossini: Paris and final operas: 1824–1829

 Colbran's enforced retirement put a strain on the Rossinis' marriage, leaving her unoccupied while he continued to be the centre of musical attention and constantly in demand.
 She consoled herself with what Servadio describes as "a new pleasure in shopping"; for Rossini, Paris offered continual gourmet delights, as his increasingly rotund shape began to reflect.
 (Note: Several haute cuisine dishes were named after Rossini; some of them later featured on menus at his house after he returned to live in Paris in the 1850s.
-They included Crema alla Rossini, Frittata alla Rossini, Tournedos Rossini, and were rich dishes that generally involved the use of truffles and foie gras.)
+They included Crema alla Rossini, Consommé Rossini; Frittata alla Rossini, Tournedos Rossini, and were rich dishes that generally involved the use of truffles and foie gras.)

 The first of the four operas Rossini wrote to French librettos were Le siège de Corinthe (Note: "The Siege of Corinth") (1826) and Moïse et Pharaon (Note: "Moses and Pharaoh") (1827).
 Both were substantial reworkings of pieces written for Naples: Maometto II and Mosè in Egitto.
 Rossini took great care before beginning work on the first, learning to speak French and familiarising himself with traditional French operatic ways of declaiming the language.
 As well as dropping some of the original music that was in an ornate style unfashionable in Paris, Rossini accommodated local preferences by adding dances, hymn-like numbers and a greater role for the chorus.

 Rossini's mother, Anna, died in 1827; he had been devoted to her, and he felt her loss deeply.
 She and Colbran had never got on well, and Servadio suggests that after Anna died Rossini came to resent the surviving woman in his life.

 In 1828 Rossini wrote Le comte Ory, his only French-language comic opera.
 His determination to reuse music from Il viaggio a Reims caused problems for his librettists, who had to adapt their original plot and write French words to fit existing Italian numbers, but the opera was a success, and was seen in London within six months of the Paris premiere, and in New York in 1831.
 The following year Rossini wrote his long-awaited French grand opera, Guillaume Tell, based on Friedrich Schiller's 1804 play which drew on the William Tell legend.